-Every student and employee will be asked to have a current flu vaccine by Oct.
+Every student and employee was asked to have a current flu vaccine by Oct.
 31, in accordance with Centers for Disease Control guidelines.
-Students who are covered by health insurance offered by the College would receive the shots at no cost.
-It is not known yet when the shots will be available.
+New students and employees who are joining Earlham are also required to have a current flu vaccine.
 The flu vaccine will not protect a person from getting COVID-19, but it will help prevent co-infections (the flu and COVID-19 at the same time) and helps avoid unnecessary doctor visits.
-Employees will be asked to provide documentation to Human Resources and students will provide that information to Health Services.
+Employees are asked to provide documentation to Human Resources and students will provide that information to Health Services.
 This requirement is being implemented out of concern for the safety of our campus community and an understanding of the capacity of our local healthcare system, which will not be able to handle an outbreak of flu as well as patients with COVID-19.

-- How will campus facilities and interactions be changed?
+- How have campus facilities and interactions changed?